Thai Freedom House

 The decade that Lisa has been saving orphans, refugees from Burma and minority groups in Thailand from human trafficking, providing food and education, has resulted in considerable personal cost in not just her material wealth but in terms of her physical health.

-Lisa has sold her home in the United States, all her possessions, lived a minimalist existence in a third world country, overcome depression, cholera, several cases of dengue fever and now struggles through the challenges of a thyroid disease.
+My beautiful friend Lisa Nesser sold her home in the United States and all her possessions, lives a minimalist existence in a developing country and has overcome physical, mental and logistical obstacles that you couldn’t imagine.
 My great joy is to support women like Lisa who through personal sacrifice and service make a positive difference in the world and that I can help with health and sustainability so that they can live their life’s purpose to help others.
 It’s the least I can do for the huge amount of blessings and support I have received in my life and I love paying it forward.

 Recently I caught up with Lisa to find out how she is and what she and the organisation need now.